Osbourn Park High School: Programs

 Osbourn Park is a Virginia Music Educators Association (VMEA) Blue-Ribbon Award-winning school.
 Osbourn Park's Madrigal Singers was one of the four high school choir and orchestra groups that performed at the 2023 VMEA Convention.

 Athletics

 Athletics

 Osbourn Park High School is in the 6A Cedar Run District of the Virginia High School League.
 The school offers Cheer, Cross Country, Field Hockey, Football, golf, basketball, gymnastics, indoor and outdoor track, swimming and diving, baseball, crew, lacrosse, soccer, softball, and tennis.

 State Championships

 In 2024, Osbourn Park High School, won the 6A Girls Softball Championship, defeating Battlefield High School.

-In 2025, Osbourn Park High School won the Girl’s Basketball State Championship.
+In 2025, Osbourn Park High School won the Girls' Basketball State Championship, and repeated in 2026.